hkxiaodong/BIT/README.md

 # BIT
-The source code of BIT: Improving Image-text Sentiment Analysis via Learning Bidirectional Image-text Interaction
+The source code of <<BIT: Improving Image-text Sentiment Analysis via Learning Bidirectional Image-text Interaction>> that is accepted by IJCNN 2023.

 # Datasets
 1.Processed TumEmo is (https://github.com/YangXiaocui1215/MGNNS).